Library Reference

 julia> treewidth(graph; alg)

-: algorithm used for refinementnseps
+- rtype: algorithm used for refinement

-: whether to order connected components separatelypfactor
+- ccorder: whether to order connected components separately

-: maximum allowed load imbalance partitions
+- ufactor: maximum allowed load imbalance partitions

 References